nadinekuo/TUD-CS4240-Deep-Learning/README.md

     - Noise added to output - label smoothing
 - **Dropout** = combination of weight decay and noise injection
     - Each training step: randomly select a fraction of the nodes and make then inactive (set to 0)
+    - Prevents NN to become overly reliant on specific neurons

 ## 3.2 RNNs